evcc-io/docs/docs/reference/plugins.md

 # Plugins

-Plugins are used to integrate various devices and external data sources with EVCC.
+Plugins are used to integrate various devices and external data sources with evcc.
 Plugins can be used in combination with a `custom` type meter, charger or vehicle.

 Plugins support both _read_ and _write_ access.
 When using plugins for _write_ access, the actual data is provided as variable in form of `${var[:format]}`.
 If `format` is omitted, data is formatted according to the default Go `%v` [format](https://golang.org/pkg/fmt/).
 The variable is replaced with the actual data before the plugin is executed.